folkloreinc/laravel-graphql/Readme.md

 # Laravel GraphQL

-Use Facebook GraphQL with Laravel 5.
+Use Facebook GraphQL with Laravel 5 or Lumen.
 It is based on the PHP implementation [here](https://github.com/webonyx/graphql-php).
 You can find more information about GraphQL in the [GraphQL Introduction](http://facebook.github.io/react/blog/2015/05/01/graphql-introduction.html) on the [React](http://facebook.github.io/react) blog or you can read the [GraphQL specifications](https://facebook.github.io/graphql/).
 This is a work in progress.

 This package is compatible with Eloquent model (or any other data source).
 See the example below.